Decomposition rules for the ring of representations of non-Archimedean $GL_n$: Introduction

 While our interest in the decomposition problem arose in the setting of $p$-adic groups, this question has a surprisingly omnipresent nature throughout different settings defined by Lie data of type $A$.

 First, it is long known \cite{borel-equiv} that the subcategory of $\mathfrak{R}_n$ consisting of representations that admit a Iwahori-invariant vector is equivalent to the category of finite-dimensional modules over the affine Hecke algebra $H(n,F)$ attached to $GL_n(F)$.
 These equivalences are compatible for our needs, in the sense that they transforms parabolic induction into module induction from a sub-algebra $H(n_1,F)\otimes H(n_2,F)$ to $H(n_1+n_2,F)$.
 Moreover, $\mathfrak{R}_n$ admits the Bernstein decomposition into components.
-Each component was shown in \cite{bk-ss, bk-book} by type theory or in \cite{heier-cat} by other means, again to be equivalent to a category of modules over affine Hecke algebras.
+Each component was shown, in \cite{bk-ss, bk-book} by type theory or in \cite{heier-cat} by other means, again to be equivalent to a category of modules over affine Hecke algebras.
+See, for example, \cite[Section 3.1]{me-restriction} for a more detailed description.
 The resulting picture is that our problem may be studied on the level of affine Hecke algebras.

+Furthermore, one can take $D$ as a local non-Archimedean division algebra, and consider the smooth representation theory of the groups $GL_m(D)$.
+Yet again, the Bernstein components of these categories, either by type theory \cite{innform-simple, sech-steve} or by the same result \cite{heier-cat} as in the split case, are known be equivalent to categories of modules over the same affine Hecke algebras.
+Thus, using these categorical equivalences, our results below remain valid when asked (in the analogous sense, such as discussed, for example, in \cite{LM2}) in the division algebra setting\footnote{A potential alternative approach is to take $D$ in place of $F$ for the full scope of the paper.
+Yet, as mentioned by an anonymous referee, some claims, such as Lemma \ref{prop-gen}, would necessitate new direct proofs. }.

-Let us also mention the quantum affine Frobenius-Schur duality of \cite{cp-duality}, which sends irreducible modules of $H(n,F)$ to irreducible modules of the quantum affine algebra $U_q(\hat{\mathfrak{sl}}_N)$, defined for the affine Lie algebra $\hat{\mathfrak{sl}}_N$ with large enough $N$.
+Let us also mention the quantum affine Schur-Weyl duality of \cite{cp-duality}, which sends irreducible modules of $H(n,F)$ to irreducible modules of the quantum affine algebra $U_q(\hat{\mathfrak{sl}}_N)$, defined for the affine Lie algebra $\hat{\mathfrak{sl}}_N$ with large enough $N$.
 Since induction is transformed into tensor product by that duality functor, our problem can also take the form of the decomposition of tensor products of irreducible modules of quantum affine algebras (see \cite[Section 4.1]{lnt} for details).

 Our decomposition problem appears in the study of quantum groups from yet another perspective.
 The ring $\mathcal{R}$ (or rather, its ``principle part") can be viewed as a specialization in $q=1$ of the quantum enveloping algebra $U_q^+(\mathfrak{gl}_\infty)\cong U_q(\mathfrak{n}_\infty)$, for the infinite dimensional Lie algebra $\mathfrak{gl}_\infty = \cup_n \frak{gl}_n$.
 This type of algebra is known to be equipped with Lusztig's notion of a canonical basis (or equivalently, Kashiwara's crystal bases).
 In fact, the basis $\irr$ of the ring $\mathcal{R}$ corresponds to the specialization the dual canonical basis (or upper global crystal basis) of $U_q^+(\mathfrak{gl}_\infty)$, as shown in \cite{lnt} (based on \cite{bz-strings}) and \cite{groj} by two different approaches.
 The multiplicative properties of the dual canonical basis, such as those studied in \cite{bz-strings} , specialize in $q=1$ back to our questions.